Alexey-N-Chernyshov/blog/content/2017-12-27-pg_filedump.md

 COPY: 16408	cmax	29	0	4
 COPY: 16408	tableoid	26	0	4
 ```
-The next step is to get types by oids which are 23, 25 and 1114.
+The next step is to get the types by the oids which are 23, 25 and 1114.
 ```
 ./pg_filedump -i -D name,~ /path/to/database/1247 | grep -A5 -E 'OID: (23|25|1114)'
   XMIN: 1  XMAX: 0  CID|XVAC: 0  OID: 23